ChiefMateStarbuck/Website/content/about.md

 showDate: false
 ---

 Hello!
 I'm Samuel Septimus Guyah, current Senior at Florida Atlantic University studying Computer Science.
-This blog contains my thoughts on Computer Science, Mathematics, Literature, Philosophy and generally any subject I find appealing to write about.
+This blog contains my thoughts on Computer Science, Mathematics, Literature, Philosophy, love, and generally any subject I find appealing to write about.

-I'm currently looking for both internships and full-time positions as a software engineer with a focus on artificial intelligence so check out my resume if you're scouting for talent.
+Most of my free time is spent with my girlfriend, at the gym, or on my machine learning side project.

 You can reach me through my [email](mailto:sguyah2015@fau.edu).